 MVP design: ship something real without wasting six months

-agwebworx · · 4 min read
+Alipio Gabriel · · Updated · 5 min read

 MVP design: ship something real without wasting six months

-Most founders waste the most money not after launch, but before it.
+Most founders lose the most money not after launch, but before it.
 They spend months perfecting something nobody has touched yet, then discover the core assumption was wrong.
+MVP design is the discipline of figuring out what “enough” actually means before a single line of production code gets written.

 What MVP design actually means (not what people think it means)